 All mortgage investments are approved by the Credit Committee comprised of senior management of the Mortgage Broker.
 The Mortgage Broker's Credit Committee reviews its policies regarding its lending limits on an ongoing basis.
-Minimal credit risk also arises from cash deposits.
-This is mitigated by holding deposits in Canada with major financial institutions.
+Minimal credit risk also arises from cash and deposits, which is mitigated by holding cash and deposits in Canada with major financial institutions.